KVSlab/VaMPy/README.md

 oasis NSfracStep problem=Artery mesh_path=test/Case_test_71.xml.gz
 ```

-Finally you can create the WSS from the CFD simulation:
+Finally, you can create the WSS from the CFD simulation: